Gaylesville in Cherokee County, Alabama — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Horticulture & Forestry • Industry & Commerce • Railroads & Streetcars.
 A significant historical year for this entry is 1937.

 Location.
 34° 21.83′ N, 85° 36.55′ W. Marker is in Gaylesville, Alabama, in Cherokee County.
-Marker is at the intersection of County Road 15 and State Route 35, on the right when traveling north on County Road 15.
+It is at the intersection of County Road 15 and State Route 35, on the right when traveling north on County Road 15.
 Touch for map.
 Marker is in this post office area: Gaylesville AL 35973, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-History of Taff, Alabama (approx. 1.8 miles away); David Hartline (approx. 1.8 miles away); Trail of Tears – 1838 (approx. 2.4 miles away); Indians, Settlers, and Tourists (approx. 2.4 miles away); Arthur "Tarzan" White (approx. 3 miles away); Colonel Charles Rattray (approx. 5½ miles away); Johnny's Creek Mill Hole (approx. 7 miles away); Chattooga (approx. 7.1 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: History of Taff, Alabama (approx. 1.8 miles away); David Hartline (approx. 1.8 miles away); Trail of Tears 1838 (approx. 2.4 miles away); Indians, Settlers, and Tourists (approx. 2.4 miles away); Arthur "Tarzan" White (approx. 3 miles away); Colonel Charles Rattray (approx. 5½ miles away); Johnny's Creek Mill Hole (approx. 7 miles away); Chattooga (approx. 7.1 miles away).
 Touch for a list and map of all markers in Gaylesville.

 Credits.
-This page was last revised on May 12, 2022.
+This page was last revised on March 13, 2026.
 It was originally submitted on March 8, 2018, by Angela Nichols of Centre, Alabama.
-This page has been viewed 908 times since then and 80 times this year.
+This page has been viewed 1,595 times since then and 63 times this year.
 Photos: 1. submitted on March 8, 2018, by Angela Nichols of Centre, Alabama.
 2. submitted on May 9, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee. • Bernard Fisher was the editor who published this page.